,

 It can be difficult to include and prioritize public input in urban planning against logistic, technical and economic arguments.
 As a result, the decision-making process often lacks transparency, which can lead to unsatisfaction and low acceptance of new climate adaptation projects.
 This is especially relevant for nature-based solutions, where the long-term social and environmental benefits are harder to quantify and communicate.

-We want to change that — by involving citizens in the early design early, and translating their preferences into actionable planning tools, that easily and effectively can be used by planners.
+We want to change that — by making citizen involvement a foundational part of early design, and translating their preferences into actionable planning tools, that easily and effectively can be used by planners.
 Furthermore, we aim to show people how their input shaped the final decisions, with the aim of increasing trust and visibility throughout the process.

 Our solution: a digital tool for co-design